walterhiggins/WMPJS/book-outline.md

     js self.walkSpeed = 1

-To reset your walkspeed to normal issue the command `js self.walkSpeed = 0`.
+To reset your walking speed to normal, issue the command `js self.walkSpeed = 0`.
 The *self* variable is one of the built-in variables provided by ScriptCraft.
 When used at the command-prompt it refers to the player or console sender who issues the */js* command.
 The *self* variable should not be used anywhere except at the in-game or server console prompt.
 Everything in Minecraft is an object and every object has properties.
 Knowing how to use these objects and properties is the key to creating cool plugins for Minecraft.
 I'll talk more about objects in later chapters where we'll learn how to explore the Bukkit API documentation.

 #### Term: Property
 A *property* is an attribute of an Object -- for example in real life we all have properties: eye-color, date-of-birth, name and so on.
 Objects in JavaScript also have properties and so too do in-game objects, The server object has *motd* (message of the day) and *port* properties.
 Each player has food level, experience and name properties.
 You can think of properties as variables that belong to or are attached to other variables.